GreenleafLab/HDMA/DATA.md

 # Per-cluster TF-MoDISco motifs (h5)
 # Seurat objects

+# record IDs are in column 4 of Table S14, so we pipe those
-# get the URLs for the files from records containing ChromBPNet models
+# into our helper to get the URLs for the files from records containing ChromBPNet models
 grep models table_s14.tsv | cut -f 4 | tr '\n' ' ' | python get_urls.py
 # Record URLs written to urls_record.txt
 # File URLs written to urls_file.txt